Share Compose configurations between files and projects

 web service to them:

-web: extends: file: common-services.yml service: webapp environment: - DEBUG=1 cpu_shares: 5 links: - db db: image: postgres
+services: web: extends: file: common-services.yml service: webapp environment: - DEBUG=1 cpu_shares: 5 depends_on: - db db: image: postgres

 Extending an individual service is useful when you have multiple services that have a common configuration.
 The example below is a Compose app with two services: a web application and a queue worker.
 Both services use the same codebase and share many configuration options.